puppetlabs-toy-chest/puppet-quest-guide/quests/portfolio_introduction.md

 Over time, the company has expanded its offerings to include a range of both enterprise and open source products.
 The focus of the Learning VM will be on two of these products, Bolt and Puppet Enterprise.
-We invite you to visit [https://puppet.com/products](https://puppet.com/products) for additional information of the entire suite of Puppet products.
+We invite you to visit [https://puppet.com/products](https://puppet.com/products) for additional information on the entire suite of Puppet products.

 ## Bolt